Guide Dog Mobility Instructors

 Stephanie began her journey with Guide Dogs for the Blind in 2007 through the San Francisco State University's Master of Arts Special Education program.
 She became a licensed guide dog mobility instructor in 2011.
 Stephanie had a lot of exciting work prior, from capturing and tagging sharks with Pelagic Shark Research Foundation to accumulating five and a half years of experience as a veterinary technician with small pets, exotics, and emergency nursing.
 Stephanie currently lives in San Francisco with her husband Spencer and their Australian Cattle Dog cross named Pete.
 She spends her free time traveling, backpacking, sailing, surfing, and playing the piano.

 Danielle grew up in Torrance, Calif.
 She received a bachelor’s degree in animal science with a concentration in zoo and exotics from Cal Poly San Luis Obispo and completed internships at the Marine Mammal Care Center in San Pedro, Calif., and Charles Paddock Zoo in Atascadero, Calif.
-She now resides in Novato, Calif. with her Soft Coated Wheaten Terrier, Ryder, and Senegal Parrot, Skooter.
-Danielle enjoys camping, playing guitar, and sketching.
+She now resides in Sonoma County with her husband, Nathan, and their German Shepherd mix, Koda.
+Danielle enjoys camping, playing acoustic guitar and sketching.

 Katie grew up in Portland, Ore. and was a GDB puppy raiser from 1999 to 2004.
 She completed a summer internship at GDB's Oregon campus and worked as a wrangler during summer camp for three years.
 Katie attended college at George Fox University in Newberg, Ore., and received a bachelor's degree in biology.
 Throughout college, she had various experiences working with exotic animals completing internships with the Oregon Zoo, Sea Life Park in Hawaii, and working for a horse reproductive specialist.
 After college, she worked as a marine mammal trainer for three years at Miami Seaquarium in Miami, Fla.
 She worked with dolphins, sea lions, and seals in guest interactions and daily shows.
 Katie came to GDB in 2011 and enjoys traveling, hiking, camping, horseback riding, and spending time with her career changed Golden Retriever/Lab cross Odella, whom her parents raised.